 A visit to the doctor may be a few minutes in/ out – or conducted completely online.
 Appointments are on the clock and in that time a patient may have difficulty opening up about a sensitive issue to reveal their full range of symptoms.
-There may be things left unsaid that may be important – or indeed, critical to that person’s health and well-being.
+Doctors can seem to be an authority figure, busy, powerful.
+And so, there may be things left unsaid that may be important – or indeed critical – to that person’s health and well-being.

 Is this caring and sharing….or sharing too much?

-As the website grows I see overlapping themes and insights emerging between different stories.
 The real story here is that our lives continually change.
-As we get older we will all have to face different life situations, where others have gone before.
+As we get older we will all have to face certain life situations, where others have gone before.

-We now have a better appreciation of Black Culture, Women’s History, Queer Studies.
-But, it has taken a very long time, and a massive shift in thinking, for this to happen.
+We now have a better appreciation of Black Culture, Women’s History, LBGT perspectives.
+It is taken a massive shift in thinking for this to happen and a very long time.
 It seems strange now to think that people’s lives were not recognised, not understood, not talked about and not documented.
-In history, their experiences and stories were suppressed, and overlooked.
+Throughout history their experiences and stories were suppressed, and overlooked.